rahulagg02/todo_list/README.md

 # Approach

-I wanted to build a to‑do app that felt responsive and intuitive.
+I made a to‑do application that is responsive and intuitive.
 On the backend, I used a simple factory pattern so that it’s easy to switch between in‑memory storage and SQLite via EF Core by changing just an HTTP header.
 On the frontend, I set up a debounced search to avoid flooding the server and added inline editing where you can click any task, change its title and then press Enter or click away to save.

 I also added a completed‑tasks feature where as soon as you check a box, the task smoothly moves down into a "Completed" section.
 If you change your mind, simply uncheck it and it returns to your pending list.
 To make sure completed tasks persist across reloads they’re stored in localStorage.